cy-rae/dhbw-tube/README.md

 ## Scaling
 The DHBW-Tube application is designed to scale critical resources both horizontally and vertically.
-The database pods (PostgreSQL and MinIO) are scaled vertically by the Vertical Pod Autoscalers (VPAs) based on their usage, ensuring optimal resource allocation for the database servers.
+The database pods (PostgreSQL and MinIO) are scaled vertically by the **Vertical Pod Autoscalers (VPAs)** based on usage, ensuring optimal resource allocation to the database servers.
-In contrast, the frontend, upload, and stream pods are scaled horizontally.
+In contrast, the `frontend`, `upload`, and `stream` pods are scaled horizontally.
-The Horizontal Pod Autoscalers (HPAs) automatically create additional pod replicas when specific threshold values are reached, allowing the application to handle a large number of users and requests effectively.
+The **Horizontal Pod Autoscalers (HPAs)** automatically create additional pod replicas when specific threshold values are reached, allowing the application to handle a large number of users and requests effectively.

-Since this is a local development environment, resource requests and limits are configured to enable minikube to test a scalable Kubernetes setup.
+As this is a local development environment, the resource requirements and limits are configured to allow minikube to test a scalable Kubernetes setup.
 These values should be adjusted accordingly for a production environment.

 <br>